Lawyers for Criminal and Regulatory Trials

 Why do you need a lawyer at trials?

 In short, without a lawyer defending your case at trial, the likelihood is that you will be convicted.
-Attempting to defend yourself at trial is the same as attempting to performing surgery upon oneself.
+Attempting to defend yourself at trial is akin to attempting to performing surgery upon oneself.
 It goes without saying that a defendant representing themselves at trial is unlikely to be acquitted.
-If you are considering pleading not guilty to an offence and progressing your case to trial, you should instruct a specialist lawyer to represent you at Court.
+If you are considering pleading not guilty, and progressing your case to trial, you should instruct a specialist lawyer to represent you at Court.

 Below are some reasons why you should instruct a lawyer to defend you at trial: